vojir/tprochazka-restful/README.md

 }
 ```

-Note: every request method can be overridden if you specify `X-HTTP-Method-Override` header in request.
+Note: every request method can be overridden if you specify `X-HTTP-Method-Override` header in request or by adding query parameter `__method` to URL.

 Accessing input data
 --------------------